Enhance Your Property with Fence Panels

 4. Material Requirements Estimation

-Material Needed = Panel Area × Material Density
+Material Needed = Panel Area × Material Density (varies by panel type)

 Common Material Estimates per Panel (6ft × 6ft):